 Mr. Thiessen is a Chartered Professional Accountant (Chartered Accountant) with professional experience in finance, taxation, mergers, acquisitions and re-organizations.
 Since 1986, Mr. Thiessen has been involved in the acquisition and financing of mining and mineral exploration companies.
-Mr. Thiessen is a director of HDSI (and

-HDI), a company providing management and administrative services to several publicly-traded companies and focuses on directing corporate development and financing activities.
+Mr. Thiessen is a director of HDI and HDSI (both defined below), as well as a director and member of the management team of a number of public companies associated with HDI and HDSI, and focuses on directing corporate development and financing activities.